Goodbye Mike and Some Thoughts About Bitcoin

 - Those who are asking for the Foundation to be shutdown can now have a fair debate.
 The audit will provide an independent assessment of where the Foundation has been and what it has accomplished given its resources

 Second, let's say the Foundation somehow survives an audit and the community -or a wealthy patron(s)- seeks to continue the Foundation's existence, then the next step is to solidify the organization behind a new mission and values.
-This action is a wonderful opportunity to work with several ventures such as Colony and Boardroom focusing on DAOs and other algorithmically enforced structures of governance.
+This action is a wonderful opportunity to work with several ventures such asfocusing on s and other of .

 But it's natural to ask to what end?
 I don't think Charles Hoskinson should decide that.
 More to the point, no one person should.
 Instead let's make proposals and draft a candidate constitution.
 Then have the Bitcoin community vote on proposals.
 In my view, the core value proposition for continuing the Foundation is to experiment with technology that allows for decentralized governance.
 If the Foundation should continue under an unelected or pseudo-elected board, then just shut it down.
 We created Bitcoin to get away from these things.